coderamen666/srd-v3.5-md/monsters/monsters-k-l.md

 form or the form of a dire wolf.

-**Curse of Lycanthropy (Su):** Any humanoid or giant hit by a werewolf lord's bite attack in wolf or hybrid form must succeed on a DC 15 Fortitude save or contract lycanthropy.
+**Curse of Lycanthropy (Su):** Any humanoid or giant hit by a werewolf lord’s bite attack in wolf or hybrid form must succeed on a DC 15 Fortitude save or contract lycanthropy.

 **Trip (Ex):** A werewolf lord in dire wolf form that hits with a bite